Skip to Main Content

 Our students spend more time learning.

-Our scholars benefit from an extended day with additional academic time without short-changing enrichment and physical education.
-Achievement First students also have a longer than average school year.
-A recent report by Stanford’s Center for Research on Education Outcomes showed that our students’ learning is accelerated—their English and math performance was so strong, it was as if they had received more than 57 additional days of instruction in English and more than 120 days in math.
+Our scholars benefit from an extended day with additional academic time without any impact on the amount of time spent on enrichment courses and physical education.
+Achievement First students also have a longer school year than the average traditional public school.
+A recent report by Stanford’s Center for Research on Education Outcomes showed that our students’ learning is accelerated — their English and math performance was so strong, it was as if they had received more than 57 additional days of instruction in English and more than 120 days in math!

 We build strong school cultures.

-Our schools are based on high expectations, structure and joy.
+Our schools are based on high expectations, warm and demanding instruction, and joy.
 We work to create schools where all students know they are loved, and all students love learning.
-You can see it in the rigorous classroom discussions, the moving Morning Circles, and in all of the ways our students celebrate their accomplishments and each other.
+We are committed to building classrooms in which students are seen and valued for their identities and experiences.
+This is palpable in the exhilarating classroom debates, the moving Morning Circles, and in all of the ways our students celebrate their accomplishments and each other.

 When our students are still in high school, they take daily classes with our college readiness teachers.
 They do this because they are preparing for the non-academic challenges of college as diligently as they study academic subjects.
 And after the end of high school?
-AF provides our alumni with counseling and financial support throughout every step of their college experience.
-We also learn about how they are doing and gather data that we use to continue to improve college preparation for younger students.
+AF provides our alumni with career and finance counseling throughout every step of their college experience.
+We also stay in touch with our alumni and leverage their post-AF insights to continuously improve college and life preparation for younger students.